Taste Canada Awards – Hall of Fame

 Michel Lambert est né au Saguenay.
 Il a enseigné pendant plus de 30 ans et il a été chef-propriétaire de l’auberge La Maison de la rivière à La Baie.
 Mais l’une des grandes réalisations de Michel Lambert est la série de volumes « Histoire de la cuisine familiale au Québec ».
 Le premier volume est publié en 2006.
 Il raconte les origines autochtones et européennes de notre cuisine, de la préhistoire au milieu du XIXe siècle.
 Le second volume raconte la cuisine de la mer.
 Le troisième volume est consacré à l’histoire de notre cuisine forestière pratiquée dans les régions des Laurentides et des Appalaches.
 Le 4e volume porte sur la cuisine de la ferme traditionnelle avec ses cultures dans les champs, le jardin et le verger de même que ses élevages d’animaux domestiques.
 Le dernier volume (2013) porte sur la cuisine traditionnelle faite avec les produits importés de même que la nouvelle cuisine québécoise inspirée par toutes les cuisines du monde.
 Un œuvre colossale: « Histoire de la cuisine familiale du Québec ».

 Michel Lambert was born in Saguenay.
-He taught for more than 30 years and was also chef owner of La maison de la rivière Inn in La Baie.
+He taught for more than 30 years and was also chef owner of the inn La Maison de la Rivière in La Baie.
 But Lambert’s seminal accomplishment is his colossal multi-volume tome L’histoire de la cuisine familiale du Québec.
-The first volume was published March 2006 and outlines the native and European origins of the Quebec kitchen from prehistoric times to the middle of 19th century.
-The second volume (Nov 2006) focuses on the maritime kitchen.
-The third (March 2009) is dedicated to the history of Quebec’s forest kitchen, centered in the Laurentian and Appalachian Mountains, while the fourth (2011) delves into the kitchen of the traditional farm, its fields, gardens, orchards and breeding animals.
-The last volume (2013) looks at how world cuisine and imported products have impacted the Quebec kitchen.
+The first volume was published in March 2006 and outlines the native and European origins of the Quebec kitchen from prehistoric times to the middle of 19th century.
+The second volume (November 2006) focuses on the maritime kitchen.
+The third (March 2009) is dedicated to the history of Quebec’s forest kitchen, centred in the Laurentian and Appalachian Mountains, while the fourth (2011) delves into the kitchen of the traditional farm, its fields, gardens, orchards and breeding animals.
+The last volume (2013) looks at how world cuisine and imported products have influenced the Quebec kitchen.

 Posthumous Inductee Mona Brun (1920–2013)

-British Columbia-born Mona Brun (née Lee) will be forever associated with the Golden Era of the famous Woodward’s Food Floors in Vancouver.
+British Columbia–born Mona Brun (née Lee) will be forever associated with the Golden Era of the famous Woodward’s Food Floors in Vancouver.
 Warm-hearted and witty, Brun was a stay-at-home mother until 1960, when she entered the workforce and quickly established a culinary career extraordinaire.
-From food demos for Star Weekly and Dairyland, she soon moved to CBC Radio’s “Food Facts”, then CBC TV’s “Cuisine 30” show.
+From food demos for Star Weekly and Dairyland, she soon moved to CBC Radio’s “Food Facts” and then CBC TV’s “Cuisine 30” show.
 By 1963, she was starring on “Woodward’s Culinary Capers” television show.
-For the next three decades, she brought her good cooking to families across Western Canada on this show, her own “Creative Home Cooking” and other TV broadcasts.
+For the next three decades, she brought her good cooking to families across western Canada on this show and on her own “Creative Home Cooking” and other TV broadcasts.
 At Woodward’s Bea Wright Kitchen in the downtown Vancouver store, she ran recipe contests and offered advice.
 In 1977, Cooking with Mona appeared, an immediate bestseller that captured the essence of B.C. family cooking in that period.

 Elizabeth Baird’s distinguished career in food began with an invitation from publisher James Lorimer to write a book about Canadian cooking.
 Classic Canadian Cooking, published in 1974 and reprinted in 1995, was her entrée into food writing.
 She went on to work at various newspapers, but it was her work as food editor of Canadian Living magazine for 20 years that truly made her a household name.
-Along with magazines, there were other opportunities in radio and television, especially “Canadian Living Cooks” on The Food Network.
+Along with magazines, there were other opportunities in radio and television, especially “Canadian Living Cooks” on the Food Network.
 And then there were cookbooks, over 30 of them in all, most notably The Complete Canadian Living Cookbook.
 Baird is the recipient of numerous awards and honours, including the Founder’s Award from Cuisine Canada, a National Magazine Award, a Silver Ladle from the Toronto Culinary Guild, and Woman of the Year from the Women’s Culinary Network.
-She is a Member of the Order of Canada.
+She was invested as a Member of the Order of Canada in May 2014.